 An Introduction to COVID-19 Testing

-The GVSU COVID Assessment Team is a team of nurses that conducts contact tracing and provides education regarding quarantine and isolation.
-The team contacts individuals who have tested positive for COVID-19, provides information on isolation, and asks about close contact during the period when they were contagious, and inform of available resources.
-Then, while maintaining the confidentiality of the person who has tested positive, the contacts are then informed of the exposure, and the need to quarantine (and instructions), and available resources.
+At GVSU, this is conducted by a team of nurses, called the COVID Assessment Team (CAT).
+The CAT first contacts individuals who have tested positive for COVID-19 to provide information on isolation, ask about close contact during the period when they were contagious, and inform of available resources.
+Then, while maintaining the confidentiality of the person who has tested positive, the contacts are informed of the exposure, the need to quarantine (and instructions), and available resources.

 What is Contact Tracing?